mhawksey/html-form-send-email-via-google-script-without-server/README.md

 ![record_data example](https://cloud.githubusercontent.com/assets/194400/10581613/8b4f9ad4-767b-11e5-90cc-962a9d6acc91.png)

-This will record the data received from the `POST` as a *row* in the spreadsheet.
+This will record the data received from the form submission as a *row* in the spreadsheet.
-See: [**google-apps-script.js**](https://github.com/nelsonic/html-form-send-email-via-google-script-without-server/blob/master/google-apps-script.js) for the full code you can *copy-paste*.
+See: [script.gs](https://github.com/mhawksey/html-form-send-email-via-google-script-without-server/blob/master/script.gs) for the full code you can *copy-paste*.

 ### 14. Run the Setup Script